multinet-app/multinet-rfcs/draft/XXXX-table-metadata/README.md

 ```

 #### API
-There are two main operations that are necessary for this functionality.
+There are three main operations that are necessary for this functionality.

 1. Specifying the metadata on table creation
 2. Updating this metadata